Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 ### Next Steps

 It would be really nice if Garmin would take a look at some windsurfing tracks that contain an abundance of repeated values.
-Timing issues can clearly affect [application fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) being written to the FIT, and it is very possible that system fields (e.g. latitude + longitude + speed) are similarly impacted.
+Timing issues can clearly affect [app fields](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) being written to the FIT, and it is very possible that system fields (e.g. latitude + longitude + speed) are similarly impacted.
 It is worth noting that when we see repeated latitude + longitude values in FIT files the speed is often repeated, but not always.

 The fact that speed is not always repeated when latitude and longitude are repeated might also suggest that this is some kind of timing issue.
 There are several combinations of [NMEA](https://logiqx.github.io/gps-wizard/nmea/) sentences that the Garmin watches might be consuming and some of them have latitude + longitude in a different sentence to speed (e.g. GGA + VTG).
 Whatever NMEA sentences Garmin are consuming, they need to include HDOP for their fix quality.